 - Extra-Wide passenger doors to assist those using mobility devices in On-Boarding and Off-Loading of the Bus;

 - Mobility Device securement areas for ease-of-access and the safety of the individual utilizing this feature;

 - All Buses are equipped with Exterior LED signage to indicate direction and end location of the Bus;

 - Blue-Seats in buses indicate Accessible Seating.
 Passengers with no mobility issues may be asked to move from those seats to accommodate those with mobility issues.

-Kings Transit is pleased to provide accessible travel assistance to passengers who are mobility impaired.
-Every bus in our fleet is low floor accessible and can carry two mobility devices provided they conform with the rules outlined in this policy.
+Kings Transit provides “Ease-of-Access” assistance to passengers who have mobility requirements.
+Every bus in our fleet is low floor accessible and can safely carry 2-mobility devices concurrently.
+This is provided the passenger conforms with the rules outlined in this policy.

 Due to interior cabin and aisle/ramp size constraints, in order to avoid damage to our buses and negative impacts to our service schedule, only zero radius mobility devices can be accommodated.
 In addition, dimensions/attributes for mobility devices must fall within the following ranges:

 • Length: not greater than 122 cm (48 in.)

 • Width: not greater than 71 cm (28 in.)